wh0/fishcracker/README.md

 1. `auth`: Sign in to Glitch with a sign-in code, as a new anonymous user, or with your persistent token
 1. `logout`: Sign out of Glitch
 1. `open_project`: Open a project by name.
 Must be signed in
+1. `request_join`: Send a request to join a project.
+Project members can accept these requests in the Glitch web editor
 1. `logs`: Open the Glitch logs
 1. `term_command`: Open the Glitch terminal
 1. `close`: Close a Glitch connection